Dr. Graham's Homes: History

-In 1901 the first cottage was opened: Woodburn Cottage, named after the Lieutenant Governor of Bengal subsequent cottages thereafter were named after key benefactors – including Elliot Cottage opened 1902; Campbell Cottage named after J. A. Campbell, a member of parliament; Strachan Cottage was inaugurated in 1904 by Sir Robert Laidlaw of Whiteway, Laidlaw & Co., who had extensive interests in tea and rubber, who, on his death, left money to the Homes.
+In 1901 the first cottage was opened: Woodburn Cottage, named after the Lieutenant Governor of Bengal.
+Subsequent cottages thereafter were named after key benefactors – including Elliot Cottage opened 1902; Campbell Cottage named after J. A. Campbell, a member of parliament; Strachan Cottage was inaugurated in 1904 by Sir Robert Laidlaw of Whiteway, Laidlaw & Co., who had extensive interests in tea and rubber, and who, on his death, left money to the Homes.

 By 1906 there were 187 children at the Homes.
-By the 1920s the Homes complex was a self sufficient village housing 600 children which featured a hospital, gymnasium and a farm.
-In the first twenty years, Graham constructed 44 buildings averaging a shade over two buildings a year.
+By the 1920s the Homes complex was a self-sufficient village housing 600 children, which featured a hospital, gymnasium and a farm.
+In the first twenty years, Graham constructed 44 buildings, averaging a shade over two buildings a year.
 In the day-to-day running of the Homes, he was helped by two long-serving members of staff: headmaster, James Simpson and administrator, James Purdie.
-Graham's wife Katherine died in 1919, and it was after this he revived his dream of building a chapel on the compound.
-This was completed in 1925 and dedicated as the Katherine Graham Memorial Chapel on 24 September, the Homes Silver Jubilee birthday.
+Graham's wife Katherine died in 1919, and it was after this thathe revived his dream of building a chapel on the compound.
+This was completed in 1925 and dedicated as the Katherine Graham Memorial Chapel on 24 September, the Homes' Silver Jubilee birthday.

 Graham completed his last building, the kindergarten, in 1938.
 The following year was his personal jubilee year (1889–1939) and well-wishers worldwide contributed to the building of a new principal's house on the compound.
 Jubilee House still commemorates him.

 Graham died on 15 May 1942 and is buried on the Homes compound in the Garden of Remembrance alongside his wife Katherine.

 St. Andrew's Colonial Homes became Dr. Graham's Homes in 1947, to honour the founder.